 Where a worker has suffered an injury or illness resulting in a total and permanent incapacity for work, weekly payments can continue well-beyond 130 weeks, often to retirement age.

 WorkCover Dispute Assistance

-The SDA has two full-time, experienced WorkCover Officers plus a Return To Work Co-ordinator who assist members with WorkCover disputes, at no financial cost, at the Accident Compensation Conciliation Service.
+The SDA has experienced Industrial Officers who assist members with WorkCover disputes, at no financial cost, at the Accident Compensation Conciliation Service.

 In addition, the SDA is proud to have the on-going support of its long time legal advisors, Maurice Blackburn Lawyers.

-Whether it be completing an entry in an Injury Register at work, completing a Compensation Claim form, or appealing a decision of an insurer to reject or deny liability for compensation benefits, the SDA team – ranging from its Organisers, Information Officers and WorkCover Officer - is there to guide you all the way through the difficult process.
+Whether it be completing an entry in an Injury Register at work, completing a Compensation Claim form, or appealing a decision of an insurer to reject or deny liability for compensation benefits, the SDA team – ranging from its Organisers, Information Officers and Industrial Officers - is there to guide you all the way through the difficult process.